OmniOneID/did-ca-server/docs/installation/OpenDID_CAServer_InstallationAndOperation_Guide.md

 # 2. Prerequisites

-This chapter guides you through the necessary preparations before installing the components of the Open DID project.
+This chapter guides you through the prerequisites needed before installing the components of the Open DID project.

 ## 2.1.
 Git Installation

-`Git` is a distributed version control system that tracks changes in source code and supports collaboration among multiple developers.
-Git is essential for managing and versioning the source code of the Open DID project.
+`Git` is a distributed version control system that tracks changes to source code and supports collaboration between multiple developers.
+Git is essential for managing the source code of the Open DID project and for version control.

 After successful installation, you can verify the Git version using the following command: